bkacjios/lua-mumble/README.md

 -- Configure the timer to trigger after after seconds (fractional and negative values are supported).
 -- If repeat is 0, then it will automatically be stopped once the timeout is reached.
--- If it is positive, then the timer will automatically be configured to trigger again repeat seconds later, again, and again, until stopped manually. mumble.timer:start(Function callback, Number after, Number repeat = 0)
+-- If it is positive, then the timer will automatically be configured to trigger again repeat seconds later, again, and again, until stopped manually. mumble.timer:start(Number after, Number repeat = 0)

 -- Configure the timer to trigger after after seconds (fractional and negative values are supported).
 -- If repeat is 0., then it will automatically be stopped once the timeout is reached.